Get started with insider risk management

 On the Content to prioritize page, you can assign (if needed) the sources to prioritize, which increases the chance of generating a high severity alert for these sources.
 Select one of the following choices:

-- I don't want to specify priority content right now (you'll be able to do this after the policy is created).
-Selecting this option will skip the channel detail pages in the wizard.
+- I don't want to specify priority content right now.
+Selecting this option will skip the priority content detail pages in the wizard.

 Select Next to continue.

-If you've selected I want to specify SharePoint sites, sensitivity labels, sensitive information types and/or file extensions as priority content in the previous step, you'll see the detail pages for SharePoint sites, sensitive info types, sensitivity labels and file extensions.
-Use these detail pages to define the SharePoint, sensitive info types, sensitivity labels, and file extensions to prioritize in the policy.
+If you've selected I want to prioritize content in the previous step, you'll see the detail pages for SharePoint sites, sensitive info types, sensitivity labels, file extensions, and Scoring.
+Use these detail pages to define the SharePoint, sensitive info types, sensitivity labels, trainable classifiers, and file extensions to prioritize in the policy.
+The Scoring detail page allows you to scope the policy to only assign risk scores and generate alerts for specified activities that include priority content.

 - SharePoint sites: Select Add SharePoint site and select the SharePoint sites you have access to and want to prioritize.
 For example, "email@example.com/sites/group1".